Calendar of Events 2018

-One of the biggest traditional musical events is the Dande Festival.
-Over 50 singers accompanied by typical musical groups present their original composition and lyrics as well as the traditional dande.
-A Dande group is a troupe of traveling musicians brightening the New Year with a song bestowing blessings, goodwill and prosperity.
+In Aruba's biggest traditional musical event, more than 50 singers accompanied by typical musical groups present their original compositions and lyrics as well as the traditional Dande song.
+A Dande group is a troupe of traveling musicians brightening the New Year with a song bestowing blessings, goodwill, and prosperity.
 Venue: TBA at 8:00 p.m.

 BON BINI FESTIVAL

-This calendar of events has been supplies by the Aruba Tourism Authority to provide general information about events and activities taking place in Aruba during 2012.
+This Calendar of Events has been produced by the Aruba Tourism Authority to provide general information about events and activities taking place in Aruba during 2018.
 This information is subject to change without any notice.
-All efforts have been made to provide the most accurate and up-to-date information of each event.
-Aruba Tourism Authority is not liable for any possible errors, omissions or cancellations.
+All efforts have been made to provide the most accurate and up-to-date information of each event at the time of printing.
+The Aruba Tourism Authority is not liable for any possible errors, omissions, or cancellations.